mgp123/mgp123.github.io/_posts/2022-04-17-variational-autoencoders.md

 - The $$\hat{Z}$$-distribution is determined by $$\phi$$
 - The $$\hat{X}$$-distribution is determined by $$\theta$$

-By playing a little with the equation of the objective we get that what are actually optimizing is :
+By playing a little with the equation of the objective we get that what we are actually optimizing is :

 $$ - H(X) - D_{KL}[ X,\hat{Z} \| \hat{X},Z ]$$